-Who Was the Most Powerful Woman in the World?
+She Was Once the Most Powerful Woman in the World

 But Trump preferred someone who would deregulate banks.
 He also wanted someone who would keep interest rates low.
 Yellen supported financial regulation such as the Dodd-Frank Wall Street Reform Act.
 She would continue to raise the fed funds rate to its normal range of 2 percent.

 On February 5, 2018, Dr. Yellen became the Distinguished Fellow in Residence at the Economic Studies program of the Brookings Institution.
 She is affiliated with the Hutchins Center on Fiscal and Monetary Policy.

 Why She Was Important to the U.S. Economy